turingschool/curriculum/source/academy/assessments/scrabble_web.markdown

 ## Feature Description

-For this exercise, the features will be driven by the test suite embedded in the repository.
+For this exercise, the feature will be assigned by the facilitator.
+You can find example features implemented as tests in the project repository.

 ## Evaluation Criteria